FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/managing_smartphone_rc/Managing-a-Smartphone-Robot-Controller.rst

 *  Install and switch between DS and RC applications on Android Devices.
 *  Access the Robot Control Console on the Control Hub.

-FTC teams using Blocks or OnBot Java for programming can use the REV Hardware Client to update the Robot Controller (RC) app on an RC phone.
+Teams using Blocks or OnBot Java for programming can use the REV Hardware Client to update the Robot Controller (RC) app on an RC phone.

 Note it will take an estimated 7.5 minutes per device to complete this task.

-As an alternate, the FTC app releases are available on the `FTCRobotController
+As an alternate, the app releases are available on the `FTCRobotController
 Github <https://github.com/FIRST-Tech-Challenge/FtcRobotController/releases>`__.
 Download the Robot Controller APK file to a computer, transfer it to the